Module 1.4: Toil and Automation

 - Provision resources manually (again)

 This work keeps the lights on, but it’s eating your time.
-You never get to the projects that would make things better.
+You rarely get to the projects that would make things better.

 This is toil.
 And SRE has a systematic approach to eliminating it.